Managing Employee Attendance

 Keep accurate records of your staff’s attendance.
 With good records, you will be able to see if there is excessive use of sick time, and be able to spot any patterns of absenteeism.

 UBC is committed to managing absenteeism.
-In coordination with department Administrators, we collect data on paid sick leave taken by staff.
+In coordination with department administrators, we collect data on paid sick leave taken by staff.

-Currently, the University does not have the technical capability to report sick leave on an individual basis through HRMS.
+Currently, the university does not have the technical capability to report sick leave on an individual basis through HRMS.
 Human Resources relies on departments and faculties to report their data (requested by employment group and month).

-UBC HR compiles data on sick leave usage and uses it for the following purposes:
+Human Resources compiles data on sick leave usage and uses it for the following purposes:

 See UBC HR’s Attendance Management FAQ for more information on reporting sick leave statistics.